KuroLabs/Airshare/docs/source/index.rst

 Known Issues
 ------------

-* The QR Code feature is not available on Windows.
-Terminals on Windows are unable to render QR Codes despite our extensive attempts and tests - let us know if you have a solution!
+* Link-local Name Resolution (for the ``.local`` addresses) on non-Apple devices requires Avahi (on Linux) or Bonjour (on Windows).
+Chances are you already have them, but if you don't, do check the web on how to install them.
 * Link-local Name Resolution, for example, ``http://noobmaster.local``, does not work on Android phones.
 This is because Android browsers do not have inbuilt Multicast-DNS service discovery.
-* Non-Apple devices may require Avahi (on Linux) or Bonjour (on Windows) for Link-local Name Resolution.
 * Multiple progress bars for concurrent file uploads using ``tqdm`` may not work as intended on some terminals, refer to the ``tqdm`` documentation for more details.